 The EHSC Team

 Christopher Wood – Character Modeler.
-A graduate of the Guildhall at SMU, Chris has worked on an unannounced title for Gearbox in addition to various indie titles.
-His resume may be found at Christopherwood.us.
+A graduate of the Guildhall at SMU, Christopher has contributed to a handful of titles, including an unannounced title by Gearbox Software.